 The list goes on – Lago Condos by Monarch and Jade Waterfront Condos by Phantom Developments, both on Lake Shore Boulevard, are also notable contenders in one of Toronto’s strongest new condo markets.
 Northeast Mimico also offers a strong selection of low- and mid-rise residential developments on quiet roads like Harbourview Crescent and Greystone Court.

-Parks, Schools, and Recreation in Humber Bay
+Parks, Schools, and Recreation in Mimico and Humber Bay

 Located on two naturally beautiful peninsulas stretching into Lake Ontario from the east and west banks of Mimico Creek, Humber Bay Park is a true Toronto destination for nature lovers and boating enthusiasts alike.
 Visitors to the park can enjoy picnic and beach areas, nature trails, and scenic views of the lake.